Oron people: Ebughu Otong group

 Ebughu Otong group Mainly coastal North of the Mbo river bounded in the North and Northwest by Udung Uko and Udesi respectively, Meanwhile, Nsie and Oduting are found in the hinterland part of Oron.

 The Ebughu group have three competing traditions of origin and migration, the first suggest that Ebughu are part of the Obodom group and the putative ancestor of the Ebughu, Otong migrated from the Andoni, in respond to the pressure asserted by the southward moving Igbo.
-The Ebughu reportedly move southeasterly cross the creeks with raft and land at today Ibuno (Ibeno) but did not found the location suitable for farming.
-So Otong and his followers left and brought them to the west bank of the Mbo river.
+The Ebughu reportedly move southeasterly cross the creeks with raft and land at today Ibuno (Ibeno) but did not find the location suitable for farming.
+So, Otong and his followers left and brought them to the west bank of the Mbo river.
 The Ebughu established a relationship of intermarriage and others with the Andoni even till today.

 The second migration links the movement of Ebughu to the dispersal of the children of Otong Iboku from Ibom now in Arochukwu.
 Ebughu Otong Iboku is said to have left Ibom before the dispersal of the Eburutu from Ibom.
 Later movement is said to brought the group to Ntak Inim and later to Idua in the Eket region.
 Here war broke out which force the followers of Otong to migrate further.
 This later movement brought the Ebughu to their present abode.

 The last version of Ebughu origin and migration is that the putative ancestor of the Ebughu, Otong migrated from the Cameroons and first settle at Obutong, near Calabar, later they left Calabar and migrated to Akani Obio, where they settled with the Idua people but due to quarrel they left to their present abode.

 All version is considered by different segment of the Ebughu people but acknowledge Otong as their Putative ancestor.

 Enwang group

-Enwang group is one of the Oron people group that inhabit the Mbo littoral called Effiat Mbo, today they lived principally in the village called Eyo Ukut, Eyo Efai, Uba, Ubotong, Uko Akpan, Ekiebong, Udombo, Ibete and Udini, except from Ibuet Ikot and Udung Eyo the other villages are regarded as 'Ata Enwang' (real Enwang).
+Enwang group is one of the Oron people groups that inhabit the Mbo littoral called Effiat Mbo.
+Today they live principally in the village called Eyo Ukut, Eyo Efai, Uba, Ubotong, Uko Akpan, Ekiebong, Udombo, Ibete and Udini, except from Ibuet Ikot and Udung Eyo the other villages are regarded as 'Ata Enwang' (real Enwang).

-Enwang traditions and origin is unanimous in linking the Enwang with the Efik of Calabar with 'Ating Anua' has the father of Enwang.
+Enwang traditions and origin is unanimous in linking the Enwang with the Efik of Calabar with 'Ating Anua' as the father of Enwang.
 Enwang is regarded as one of the four Eburutu clans that arrived Uruan from Ibom which are Abayen, Usuk-Akpa, Enwang and Iboku.
-Some Historian regards the Enwang as one if the ten children of Iboku, who all settled at Ibom in today Arochukwu then Uruan before they left to Calabar to avoid being absorbed into the Uruan society as they were known to them as being troublesome they first lived at Nsidung.
+Some historians regard the Enwang as one of the ten children of Iboku, who all settled at Ibom in today Arochukwu then Uruan before they left to Calabar to avoid being absorbed into the Uruan society as they were known to them as being troublesome, they first lived at Nsidung.